 The Best Fleece Jacket for Men Review

-What's the best fleece jacket on the market?
-The options are seemingly boundless, from technical mid-layers to heavyweight outer layers, and sleek smooth piles to hi-loft Muppet-like fur wannabes.
+With a seemingly endless slew of options, how do you find the best fleece jacket on the market?
+Our experts tested eight of the top rated models out there in a variety of weights and styles.
+We assessed technical mid-layers to heavyweight outer layers, and sleek smooth piles to hi-loft Muppet-like fur wannabes.
 Whether you are looking for something to hit the trails in or something stylish to stroll down the street, we have you covered here at OutdoorGearLab.
-We tested eight of the top rated models out there in a variety of weights and styles over several months.
 We hiked, climbed and played in the snow, and then evaluated them based on their Warmth, Comfort, Breathability, Layering Ability, Ease of Movement, Wind and Water Resistance, and finally their Weight.
 Keep reading to see which of these different styles were our favorites!

 Read the full review below >

 |Displaying 1 - 5 of 8||<< Previous | View All | Next >>|

 Analysis and Test Results

 Staying warm and comfortable is the name of the game when it comes to shopping for a fleece jacket.
 But, you'll also want to consider how breathable the layer is and if it offers any wind or water protection, depending on the environment you plan to use it in.
 And if you're planning a "fast and light" mission or a long thru-hike, then weight is also an important factor.
 So, before you make a random purchase based on whatever color or design catches your eye, you should first carefully consider why you are buying a fleece jacket, what activities you'll most likely use it for, and what type of weather environments you'll be using it in.
 If this seems like a lot of thought to take for a simple layer, you should know that many of today's options are technical masterpieces and cost up to $200 not the kind of money we want to shell out lightly or without significant thought.